No Car, No Problem: Getting Around Salem, MA

 Once in Salem, you’ll be pleased to find that most everything you’d want to do is within walking distance.
-Many Salem attractions are located within about a 20-minute walk from each other at their farthest points.
+Downtown is about a mile wide, and any Salem attractions are located within about a 20-minute walk from each other at their farthest points.
 You can view a map of downtown Salem here or in the Salem Visitor Guide.

 The Salem Trolley runs daily from April 1 to November 1 from 10:00 am-5:00 pm (last full tour beginning at 4:00 pm).
 You can stay on the trolley for an informative hour-long tour about Salem’s past and present, or you can use your ticket to hop on and off throughout the day to get around town.
 If you take the Salem Ferry into town consider purchasing the combination ticket that includes the Salem Trolley!

 To get the most out of your walk around Salem, plan on taking a walking tour.
 There are tours to cover a variety of topics including historical tours (like Bewitched After Dark Walking Tours pictured above), ghost tours, and even food tours.
 Check out which tours are available here or learn more about walking Salem’s Heritage Trail here.